 RACIAL JUSTICE AND CIVIL RIGHTS

-YWCA also supports measures at the national, state, and local levels to advance and ensure human rights for women and girls around the world.
-As a founding member of the World YWCA, YWCA USA supports the ratification of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), a comprehensive, international agreement on eliminating discrimination against women in every sphere – economic, political, and social.
+YWCA supports measures at the national, state, and local levels to advance and ensure human rights for women and girls around the world.
+YWCA NWO supports the ratification of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), a comprehensive, international agreement on eliminating discrimination against women in every sphere – economic, political, and social.

 We are looking to collect contact information for social justice organizations in the community so that participants of our Racial Justice training and Dialogue to Change workshops.

 We have created a racial justice resource webpage on our site.
 If you are interested in uploading content to the webpage, use the button below to fill out the form and upload your resource.

 If you have any questions about our racial justice department, please contact email@example.com or 419.241.3235 ext.
 122.